OOP2018/threads-bankkeez/src/README.md

 How might this affect real applications?

 He will confront the problem not having the same amount of money in his account that is open on different devices.
+Or he could cheat the bank by multiple withdrawn from different places.

 ## 3. Counter with ReentrantLock

-answer questions 3.1 - 3.4

 3.1 The total is always zero.
 Average runtime is 0.836442.

-3.2 Using the CounterWithLock class that uses the ReentrantLock
+3.2 Using the CounterWithLock class that uses the ReentrantLock.

 3.3 ReeantrantLock provides synchronization to method while sharing same resources.
 It gives a lock to the current working thread and blocks all other threads which are trying to take a lock on the shared resource.